Ecwid/ecwid-api-docs/includes/_customer_groups.md

 ## Customer groups

-In Ecwid stores merchants assign customers to specific groups in order to treat them differently.
+Merchants can assign customers to specific groups in order to treat them differently.

 For example, for some group of people, that purchased a membership in their store, they would like to provide a discount based on subtotal at all times.

-Another way of using customer groups is to to show them a hidden content of a store, in case if these customers are wholesalers.
+Other merchants can choose to show them a hidden content of a store, in case if these customers are wholesalers.

-To manage customer groups in Ecwid stores, use this endpoint described below and to find out more about customer groups in Ecwid stores, check out [this page](https://help.ecwid.com/customer/en/portal/articles/1345509-customer-groups)
+To manage customer groups in Ecwid stores, use the endpoint described below.
+To find out more about customer groups in Ecwid stores, check out [Ecwid Help Center](https://help.ecwid.com/customer/en/portal/articles/1345509-customer-groups)

 ### Get all customer groups